Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 If your film does not match the criteria contained in these rules and you proceed to submit your film, your fee will not be refunded.
 If you only partially complete the submission process your film will not be accepted and your fee will not be refunded.
 It is therefore your responsibility to check that your film matches the criteria contained in this document and you fully complete the submission process prior to payment of the fee.

-All submitted films will be viewed by 3 or more members of the SSFF Reviewing and Selection Group, comprising of a volunteer group of filmmakers, film enthusiasts and critics.
 Where there is a dispute, final selections of all submitted films will be at the sole discretion of the SSFF Programming Team.

 The SSFF Programming Team reserves the right to apply to the relevant licensing authority to classify a film that is submitted as unclassified in order to allocate it to a relevant programme strand, as appropriate.
 If you are asked to provide additional information to assist with the classification process you are required to respond within the timescales given, otherwise your film may be disqualified with no refund of the submission fee.

-Letters of acceptance and rejection will be sent to the email address provided on the entry form no later than 01/04/2024.
+Letters of acceptance and rejection will be sent to the email address provided on the entry form no later than 1st April 2026.

-In the event that SSFF 2024 receives a high volume of high calibre films, the SSFF Programming Team may ask to hold your film in reserve with a view to screening if the opportunity arises.
+In the event that SSFF 2026 receives a high volume of high calibre films, the SSFF Programming Team may ask to hold your film in reserve with a view to screening if the opportunity arises.
 This request will be sent to the email address provided.

-Those filmmakers whose films were not selected may request feedback comments from the SSFF Selection Committee and these will be provided after the SSFF 2023 has taken place.
+Those filmmakers whose films were not selected may request feedback comments from the SSFF Selection Committee and these will be provided after the SSFF 2026 has taken place.

-If successful, you will be provided with a full acceptance pack including a legal contract which you will be required to complete and return together with any supporting documents the SSFF Programming Team request.
+If successful, you will be provided with a full acceptance pack including a legal contract which you will be required to complete and return together with any supporting documents the SSFF Programming Team requests.
 Please ensure that you provide a digital file of your film within the size range we request.
 You may also be asked to provide a backup file of your successful film.

 You are not entitled to recover shipping costs from SCC, its members, employees, partners or volunteers of SSFF.